Sharon Finneran: Life after competitive swimming

-In retirement Finneran took part in masters swimming tournaments.
+After retiring from competitive swimming, Finneran took part in United States Masters swimming tournaments in Southern California.
+She recorded five top ten national age group times in 1980 for the 1, 2 and 400 free, the 50 fly and the 200 individual medley, while swimming for Southern California's Trojan Masters at the age of 34.
 Her four siblings were competitive swimmers, divers and water polo players.
 Her brother Mike Finneran placed fifth in springboard diving at the 1972 Summer Olympics, and her daughter Ariel Rittenhouse finished fourth at the 2008 Summer Olympics, also in springboard diving.